conduktor/conduktor-docs/docs/guide/tutorials/self-service-start.md

 With the CLI running using the **application instance API key**, we can properly do the test.
 Now back to the example.

-Earlier, the central team set up the `generic-prod-topic-policy` ([check out the file](https://github.com/conduktor/self-service-getting-started/blob/main/central-team-repo/topic-policies/generic-prod-topic-policy.yaml) if needed), which specifies the following rules:
+Earlier, the central team set up the `generic-prod-topic-policy` ([check out the file](https://github.com/conduktor/self-service-getting-started/blob/main/central-team-repo/topic-policies/generic-prod-topic-policy.yaml), which specifies the following rules:

 - a `data-criticality` label must be provided with one of the specified values
 - the number of partitions must be in a certain range